 Is your electronic signature software secure enough?

-There are plenty of good e-signature softwares out there.
+There are plenty of good e-signature solutions out there.
 Unfortunately, the same goes for bad ones.
-Companies should beware of non-compliant electronic signature softwares.
+Companies should beware of non-compliant electronic signature software.
 Many of the

 certified electronic signature providers out there simply copy and paste your signature into a PDF document.
 Unfortunately, this kind of signature has no legal value since it is impossible to prove the identity of the signatory.